On singular Hilbert schemes of points: Local structures and tautological sheaves: Local equations of Hilbert schemes

-then $\mathrm{Hilb}^{l_1}(\mathbb{A}^3)_{Z_{I_{\lambda_1}}}$ and $\mathrm{Hilb}^{l_2}(\mathbb{A}^3)_{Z_{I_{\lambda_2}}}$ are singularities of the same type. \end{conjecture}
+Then $\Hilb^{l_1}(\mathbb{A}^3)_{Z_{I_{\lambda_1}}}$ and $\Hilb^{l_2}(\mathbb{A}^3)_{Z_{I_{\lambda_2}}}$ are singularities of the same type. \end{conjecture}

-The \emph{shape} of a partition $\lambda$, roughly means the relative positions among the minimal lattices of the glove of $\lambda$, or equivalently among the lattices of the exponents of the minimal monomial generators of the ideal $I_{\lambda}$.
-For example, the minimal lattices of the glove of a tripod partition look like the left handside graph of (\ref{eqn-shape-extradim-6-and-8}):
+The \emph{shape} of a partition $\lambda$ roughly means the relative positions among the minimal lattices of the glove of~$\lambda$, or equivalently among the lattices of the exponents of the minimal monomial generators of the ideal~$I_{\lambda}$.
+For example, the minimal lattices of the glove of a tripod partition look like